-Objective 8.02C:

-The County shall coordinate with the School District to establish proportionate share mitigation alternatives which are feasible and will achieve and maintain the adopted level of service standards consistent with the adopted capital improvements plan.
+Objective 8.02C B: The County shall coordinate with the School District to establish implement proportionate share mitigation alternatives which are feasible and will achieve and maintain assure the adopted level of service standards consistent with the adopted capital improvements plan are met.
+[F.S.
+163.3180(6)]